Padmashree02/Face-Detection/README.md

-# Face-Detection from an image
+# Face-Detection from an imag
 From image Detecting and extracting faces.